EMarquer/data_science/lab_2/README.md

 This project was done for the UE803: Data Science of the NLP Master Program of Nancy.
 It corresponds to the second of three lab sessions of the evaluation of the UE.

-The Lab session is split in three exercises around the processing of text data, descriptive statisics and visualization database.
+The lab session is split in three exercises around the processing of text data, descriptive statisics and visualization.

 The code of exercise 1 is separate form the code of exercise 2 and 3 (see [Files](#files)).